jonas-thuvesson-winberg/webpack-workshop/1 - bundling javascript/1_-_bundling_javascript.md

 ```

 We want to transform and bundle the files in our _src_ directory, but not the _node_modules_ directory.
 Of course, referenced code from _node_modules_ will be included in the final bundle.

+4. We also need to change the name from _webpack.config.js_ to _webpack.config.babel.js_.

 4. We can now run our build by typing `npm run build` in the terminal.
 This command is defined in the _package.json_ file, which in turn calls webpack.